rahulkumar345/social_media_webiste_backend/Readme.md

 Step 4 :

-cd socialflix
 npm i
-npm run dev : For development enviorments
+npm start : For development enviorments
 ```
-The local server will start at 127.0.0.1:3000/
+The local server will start at 127.0.0.1:5000/